 - 1 c pecans, chopped

 - Add the yeast to the warm (not hot) milk, with ½ tsp of sugar

 - Let this sit for 5 minutes until frothy

-- Roll the dough out 20×16 inches
+- Roll the dough out to a 10x20 inch rectangle

 - Roll up tightly

 - Cut into 8 pieces (for smaller rolls you can cut 12 pieces)